usnistgov/SpectrumBrowser/unit-tests/README.md

 This will run for a while ( about 5 minutes)

-To test the server, you can use provided scripts (easier than starting services):
+To test the server, you can use provided scripts (easier than starting services for development purposes):

    bash scripts/start-msod.sh